You are here

 |Business activities to support regulatory outcomes and a cost recovered framework||

 |Monitor and enforce compliance of therapeutic goods||

-As the challenges and priorities of therapeutic goods regulators have much in common, international engagement provides opportunities for discussing common challenges and learning from one another.
-In addition, closer alignment of international regulatory frameworks to provide opportunities for the increased use of assessments from comparable regulators in reaching regulatory decisions in Australia.
-Other benefits arise from the sharing of regulatory best practice, and when we are able to assist less advanced regulators to strengthen their capabilities.
+Across the globe regulators of medicines, medical devices and other therapeutic goods face similar challenges.
+International engagement provides opportunities for discussing common challenges and learning from one another.
+Closer alignment of international regulatory frameworks provides opportunities for the increased use of assessments from comparable regulators to allow us to make regulatory decisions in a timely manner.
+Other benefits arise from the sharing of regulatory best practice, including when we are able to assist less advanced regulators to strengthen their capabilities.

-- contributing to public health and safety through regulation
+- contribute to public health and safety through regulation

-- working with others to improve regulatory systems, including our own
+- work with others to improve regulatory systems, including our own

-- participating in work sharing and convergence activities.
+- participate in work sharing and convergence activities.